Expertium/expertium.github.io/RedditBot.md

 Of course, occasionally it would say something stupid, so I had to proofread it.
 So I ended up manually feeding it 1,272 texts and manually proofreading them (don't ask me why I can't just use their API in Python).
 This doubled the size of the dataset, from 1,272 texts to 2,544 texts.

+Thankfully, that's the only step that I had to do manually.

 **Can I get more data?**

 I can take existing texts and randomly swap two adjacent (one comes after the other) sentences.
 Example: